omvs077/speeddial-board-browser-extension/README.md

 ## Notes

-- The placeholder icons in `icons/` are simple generated shapes — replace them with your own artwork before publishing to a store.
 - Favicons are fetched via Google's public favicon endpoint (`https://www.google.com/s2/favicons`); no API key needed.
 - Weather and manual-city geocoding use Open-Meteo (`api.open-meteo.com`, `geocoding-api.open-meteo.com`) — no API key needed.
 - Web search suggestions use Google's public suggest endpoint (`suggestqueries.google.com`) regardless of your selected search engine.